catern/supervise/README.md

 we know that a poll(3) on the read side of the file descriptor, will return POLLHUP if and only if there are no more references to the write side of the pipe.
-So supervise knows when it gets POLLHUP that there are no more references to the write side of the pipe, and it translate this into meaning that there are no more references to the process.
+So supervise knows when it gets POLLHUP that there are no more references to the write side of the pipe, and it interprets this as meaning that there are no more references to the process.
 So the process should be destructed; that is, killed.

 Now we can restate what we want to do: